 The department noted that not every closure or temporary absence causes a drop in employment, because workers are counted as employed if they receive any pay during the survey period, even if it is for just an hour.

 Moreover, it was unclear how many workers may have been added to payrolls in February for snow removal or repairs related to the storm, it said.

 Unemployment is one of the toughest challenges facing President Barack Obama, whose approval ratings have dropped.

 Obama and fellow Democrats worry voters could punish them in November congressional elections if no progress is made in putting Americans back to work as the economy emerges from its worst downturn since the 1930s.

 Since the start of the recession, 8.36 million jobs have been lost.
-The labor market is gradually improving and the pace of layoffs has slowed markedly from early last year when the economy was losing 750,000 jobs on average a month.
+The labor market has been gradually improving and the pace of layoffs has slowed markedly from early 2009 when the economy was losing 750,000 jobs on average a month.